 One of the best things about the OnePlus phones is its incredibly fast charging capabilities.
 Indeed, the 8T allows for up to 65W fast charging which can give you a day’s worthy of usage on just 15 minutes of charging.

-All three phones feature similar hardware with Qualcomm Snapdragon 865 processors, a bunch of memory and storage, and 5G connectivity.
-The OnePlus 8 Pro and OnePlus 8 are nearing the one year anniversary but still boast a robust suite of specifications that should do your heavy lifting for another generation or more.
+Both phones feature similar hardware with Qualcomm Snapdragon 865 processors, a bunch of memory and storage, and 5G connectivity.
+Although they’re in their second year, each still boasts a robust suite of specifications that should do your heavy lifting for another generation or more.

 As the newest phones in the OnePlus portfolio, the Nord series is aimed at the more casual user.
 That is to say they have lower price points with hardware that ticks the boxes of what most people look for in a device.